 Before the first episode goes live, secure your website’s domain and social media handles.
 Start putting out teasers on social by creating graphics announcing the release date, and the name of the show.

 If you already have a fanbase, hopefully this will yield your first listeners.
 If not, we recommend trying to get on as many podcasts as a guest as you possibly can before your first show goes live.
 Direct these listeners to your website and an email signup page to get notified when the first episode launches.

 It may also be beneficial to start blogging and vlogging about your experience preparing for launch.
 Start a narrative with your audience detailing who you’re interviewing, equipment you’re buying, and even your recording setup.

 We’ve seen some podcasters create countdown posts on their website and social media profiles that work to generate buzz.

 Once your first episode is live …

 Share it everywhere!
 Post it on social media, on your website, to your email list, etc … write a blog post about it announcing that it’s live and what you plan for the future of your show.
 This can either be combined with your first episode’s show notes, or can be a separate post.

 Write a press release and send it to your local media outlets.
 Who knows?
 It could get you on radio stations and local news.

-Create graphics with quotes from the show.
+Create Audiograms with quotes from your episode.
 Develop mini videos with images and sound bytes to share on social media.